tsuda16k/materialmodifier/README.md

 ## Apply material editing effects

-The built-in face image is used in the following examples.
+In the following example, we use the face image contained in the package.
 For consistency purposes, the `face` image is labeled as `im`.

 ``` r